Neuroimmunology

 * Diabetes mellitus and thyroid abnormalities are not sufficient alone to meet the minor criterion due to their high prevalence. | |

+The aim of therapy in POEMS syndrome is to eradicate the plasma cell clone in order to obtain improvement of the clinical manifestations of the disease, particularly the peripheral neuropathy.
 Due to the low frequency of this disease, few controlled clinical trials and even fewer randomized trials have been conducted.
 Consequently, there is no consensus regarding standard therapeutic regimens for POEMS syndrome.
-Most of the recommendations for treatment have been derived from small numbers of cases and experienced groups (20; 21; 54).
-A systematic review of the most commonly used therapies for POEMS syndrome has also been published (29).
-In order to choose the appropriate treatment, bone marrow involvement and the number of osteosclerotic bone lesions should be taken into account (41; 21).
-Evaluation of response after treatment should consider clinical symptoms, hematologic response, VEGF levels, and PET/CT scan (27).
+Most of the recommendations for treatment are based on small series of patients and experienced groups (20; 63; 22; 54; 49; 55).
+A systematic review of the most commonly used therapies for POEMS syndrome has also been published (31).
+In order to choose the appropriate treatment, bone marrow plasma cell infiltration and the number of osteosclerotic bone lesions should be taken into account (46; 22).
+Evaluation of response after treatment should consider different aspects of the disease (22): hematologic response (using a modified amyloid response criteria), organ response (mainly restricted to the dominant symptoms such as peripheral neuropathy, pulmonary function and extravascular overload), VEGF response, and PET/CT response (in patients with at least one FDG-avid lesion at diagnosis).

-Patients with a limited number (up to three) of osteosclerotic bone lesions and those with multiple lesions in a limited area without disseminated bone marrow involvement can be treated by radiation therapy with doses of 40 Gy or more (39).
-More than half of patients have significant symptom improvement and durable responses, with time to response of neurologic symptoms being about 3 to 6 months after treatment, whereas nonneurologic manifestations tend to respond more quickly (39).
+Patients with a limited number of osteosclerotic bone lesions (one to three) or with multiple small lesions in a limited area and without bone marrow involvement by clonal plasma cells can be treated with radiation therapy.
+The median radiation dose used in the Mayo Clinic series was 45 Gy (range, 35 to 54 Gy).
+In the same study, around half of the patients experienced significant symptom improvement and durable responses, with time to response of neurologic symptoms being about 3 to 6 months after treatment (43).

-Systemic therapy targeting the underlying plasma cell clone is necessary if the patient has extensive bone marrow involvement or more than three bone lesions.
-Radiation therapy can be considered as adjuvant therapy in cases of large, bony lesions with a significant lytic component, but no earlier than 6 months after completing systemic therapy.
-Corticosteroids alone or in combination with alkylator-based therapies with melphalan or cyclophosphamide (23; 61) as well as immunosuppressant agents, such as cyclosporine or azathioprine with prednisone (23), have been of limited benefit.
-The first therapeutic approach to show dramatic responses in this disease was high-dose chemotherapy with autologous stem cell transplant (ASCT) (38; 72; 43).
-Dispenzieri and colleagues reported responses in 14 of 16 patients who received this treatment, with neuropathy improvement in all of them, although with significant morbidity and transplant-related mortality in one patient (25).
-An update of this series with 59 patients who received an ASCT at the Mayo Clinic and a median follow-up of 45 months showed a hematologic response rate of 78% (including 57% complete responses) and clinical improvement in 92% of patients (27).
-In this series, the 5-year progression-free survival and overall survival were 75% and 94%, respectively, with younger age (below 50 years), IgG-lambda isotype, presence of PET-avid lesions at baseline, and lack of hematologic response being significant risk factors for progression (27).
+Systemic therapy targeting the underlying plasma cell clone is mandatory if the patient has bone marrow involvement by clonal plasma cells or more than three bone lesions.
+However, despite bone marrow involvement, radiation therapy can be considered in two situations: a) as primary therapy if the bone lesion is reasonably large and consider addition of systemic therapy depending on response at 6 to 12 months after radiation, or b) as adjuvant therapy in patients with large bony lesions with a significant lytic component and no response at 6 months after completing systemic therapy (22).
+Corticosteroids alone or in combination with alkylator-based therapies with melphalan or cyclophosphamide as well as immunosuppressant agents, such as cyclosporine or azathioprine with prednisone, have been of limited benefit (24; 69).
+The first therapeutic approach to show dramatic responses in this disease was high-dose melphalan with autologous stem cell transplant (ASCT) (42; 82; 48).
+Dispenzieri and colleagues reported responses in 14 of 16 patients who received this treatment, with neuropathy improvement in all of them, although with significant morbidity and transplant-related mortality in one patient (27).
+An update of this series with 59 patients who received an ASCT at the Mayo Clinic and a median follow-up of 45 months, showed a hematologic response rate of 78% (including 57% complete responses) and clinical improvement in 92% of patients (29).
+In this study, the 5-year progression-free survival and overall survival were 75% and 94%, respectively, and factors associated with progression were younger age (below 50 years), IgG-lambda isotype, presence of FDG-avid lesions on baseline PET, and lack of complete hematologic response (29).
 Similar results were reported in a large series of patients from the EBMT registry (13).
-No differences were observed between cyclophosphamide plus G-CSF versus G-CSF alone as a mobilization regimen of peripheral blood progenitors in a retrospective Italian study (05).
-Induction chemotherapy before ASCT is not mandatory, but it might help to obtain a rapid response, allowing some patients to undergo transplant in a better condition (41).
-However, ASCT can be complicated by engraftment syndrome in up to 50% of cases (24), so the use of G-CSF after transplant should be avoided, and graft failure can occur in up 10% of them (stem cell backup recommended according to personal experience).
-Moreover, pulmonary complications requiring mechanical ventilation occurred in a third of patients in one series, with transplant-related mortality up to 7.5%, so an accurate pulmonary evaluation before ASCT is necessary (25; 53).
+No differences were observed between cyclophosphamide plus G-CSF versus G-CSF alone as a mobilization regimen of peripheral blood progenitors in a retrospective Italian study (04).
+Induction chemotherapy before ASCT is not mandatory, but it might help to obtain a rapid response, allowing some patients to undergo transplant in a better condition (46).
+Transplant-associated complications include engraftment syndrome, recognized in 37% of patients in the Mayo Clinic series (29), which could make it advisable to avoid the use of G-CSF after transplant according to previous experience in patients with MM (36; 39).
+Also, pulmonary complications requiring mechanical ventilation occurred in a third of patients in one series, with transplant-related mortality up to 7.5%, so an accurate pulmonary evaluation before ASCT is essential (27; 62).
+Finally, engraftment failure occurred in three of 123 patients in the EBMT registry (13) (stem cell backup recommended according to personal experience).

 For those patients who are not candidates for radiation therapy nor for high-dose chemotherapy and ASCT, there is no consensus on the best treatment option.
-VEGF responses were reported with thalidomide plus dexamethasone, but it is not recommended as first-line therapy due to potential neurotoxicity (67).
-Promising responses have been published with lenalidomide plus dexamethasone becoming a safe and effective treatment option even in the setting of newly diagnosed disease (73; 42; 99; 57; 70; 59) and in thalidomide-refractory patients (83).
-Thrombotic risk associated with this regimen and the disease itself should be taken into account, and the type of prophylaxis should be individualized according to the risk of falls (21).
-The role of bortezomib to treat POEMS syndrome as a single agent, in combination with dexamethasone, or with cyclophosphamide and dexamethasone has also been supported by a number of case reports and a small series of patients with no significant neurologic worsening (91; 100; 37).
-The investigation of newer agents, such as pomalidomide, daratumumab (47; 33; 58; 77; 87), or even CAR-T cell therapy (94), is warranted.
+VEGF responses were reported with thalidomide plus dexamethasone, but it is not recommended as first-line therapy due to its potential neurotoxicity (75).
+Promising responses have been published with lenalidomide plus dexamethasone becoming a safe and effective treatment option even in the setting of newly diagnosed disease (83; 47; 113; 65; 79; 67) and in thalidomide-refractory patients (95).
+In this sense, Li and colleagues reported the results of a prospective phase 2 trial with 46% hematologic complete responses as well as neurologic and VEGF response rates of 95% and 83%, respectively, with a 3-year progression-free survival of 75%.
+Thrombotic risk associated with this regimen and the disease itself should be considered, and the type of prophylaxis should be individualized according to the risk of falls due to the neuropathy (22).
+The role of bortezomib to treat POEMS syndrome as a single agent, in combination with dexamethasone, or with cyclophosphamide and dexamethasone has also been supported by a number of case reports and a small series of patients with no significant neurologic worsening (105; 114; 41).
+More recently, the anti-CD38 monoclonal antibody daratumumab has been used in POEMS syndrome both alone (66; 100) and in combination, either with bortezomib-dexamethasone (56) or with lenalidomide-dexamethasone (53; 35), even followed by ASCT (99), in the context of POEMS-MCD (88), and in the presence of 17p deletion (80).
+The investigation of other new agents, such as pomalidomide or ixazomib (21), or even anti-B-cell maturation antigen (BCMA) chimaeric antigen receptor (CAR-T) cell therapy (108), is warranted.
+In contrast, the anti-VEGF monoclonal antibody bevacizumab is formally discouraged due to an observed increase in number of early deaths after its administration (94; 87).

 All contributors' financial relationships have been reviewed and mitigated to ensure that this and every other article is free from commercial bias.